astechedu/WebDevOpsTutorial/ansible.basics.md

 Ansible is a configuration and orchestration management tool where applications are deployed automatically in a variety of environments.

+OR

+Ansible is the simplest way to automate apps and IT infrastructure.
+Application Deployment + Configuration Management + Continuous Delivery.

 **Plugins**

 Plugins are pieces of code that augment Ansible's core functionality.
 Ansible uses a plugin architecture to enable a rich, flexible and expandable feature set.
 Ansible ships with a number of handy plugins, and you can easily write your own.